nemuulen/INFOSCI301_Final_Project/README.md

 ## Team Contribution Statement
 - **Yiqing Wang**: Data acquisition and analysis, data visualization, GitHub repository development.
 - **Nemuulen Togtbaatar**: Data acquisition and cleaning, literature review, visualization improvements, and website deployment.

+## Acknowledgements

+We sincerely acknowledge Professor Luyao (Sunshine) Zhang for her insightful guidance and inspiring lectures throughout the course, which greatly shaped the direction and quality of our project.
+We also thank our classmates for their thoughtful feedback, collaborative spirit, and shared enthusiasm during the project development process.

+## Competing Interests

+The authors declare no competing interests.